 If you want to try to install yourself, the SoftStartRV instructions provide detailed wiring diagrams for all the major RV air conditioners.

-Armed with those instructions, you have to climb up on the roof of your RV (that's why I'm glad to have a rear ladder permanently attached), remove the cover for your RV air conditioner and follow those instructions to attach the SoftStartRV gizmo, which is just a little bigger than a thick paperback book.
+Armed with those instructions, you have to climb up on the roof of your RV, remove the cover for your RV air conditioner and follow those instructions to attach the SoftStartRV gizmo, which is just a little bigger than a thick paperback book.

 Besides RV service shops, the company behind SoftStartRV says mobile RV techs should also be able to easily install the SoftStartRV.
 Mobile techs are very familiar with RV air conditioner service and can easily get yours up and running.